oar-team/cigri/doc/documentation/doc_jdl.rst

 Settings in this section can be defined in the global section to act as value on all clusters.

-- campaign_type: Values other than best-effort may require approval from platform admins
+- type: Values other than best-effort may require approval from platform admins

   - **best-effort**: jobs are executed day and night as best-effort